jarmo/candalf/README.md

 from apt upgrading the system.

 If you run the same command again then not much happens because Provision has already applied this migration and will not do much.
-However, as as soon as you change migration script then it will be reapplied from the beginning to the end.
+However, as soon as you change that migration script then it will be reapplied from the beginning to the end.

 ## Best Practices

-Write migration scripts like you would write database migrations - keep in mind that when migration script has been completed successfully then it will be _committed_ which means that Provisioner will not apply it again.
+* Write migration scripts like you would write database migrations - keep in mind that when migration script has been applied successfully then it will be _committed_ which means that Provisioner will not apply it again.

-This means that it is a good practice to keep migration scripts as small as possible and as specific as possible - instead of having one big migration script which does everything split it into multiple smaller logical steps.
+* It is a good practice to keep migration scripts as small as possible and as specific as possible - instead of having one big migration script which does everything split it into multiple smaller logical steps.

-Also, keep in mind that migrations are applied in the order of definition in the provision script and no migrations are applied after the failing one.
+* Keep in mind that migrations are applied in the order of definition in the provision script and no migrations are applied after the failing one.

+* When applying of a migration fails then pay close attention at what step did it fail because all previously executed commands will be executed again.

-Make sure that if you need to change any already applied migration script then pay extra attention to any commands which should not be executed ever more than once - maybe adding some extra `if` statement guard around these is good enough.
+* Make sure that if you need to change any already applied migration script then pay extra attention to any commands which should not be executed ever more than once - maybe adding some extra `if` statement guard around these is good enough.

-To roll back a migration create a new migration which includes all the necessary steps to undo changes done by some previous migration instead of changing the existing migration.
+* To roll back a migration create a new migration which includes all the necessary steps to undo changes done by some previous migration instead of changing the existing migration.

-I recommend running migrations against a local VM before running against production so you can test them out on a system similar to production before going to destroy the real one.
+* It's recommended applying migrations against a local VM before running against a production system so you can test them out on a system similar to production before going to destroy the real one.
+Don't forget to make a snapshot of the VM to roll back in case testing fails and you need to re-adjust your migration.

 ## Troubleshooting

 Sometimes things go south.
-For these situations Provisioner has some ways to deal with.
+For these situations Provisioner has some ways to help you with.

 First would be to enable `VERBOSE` mode by running `provision.sh` like this:
 ```bash
 VERBOSE=1 ./provision.sh example.org.sh
 ```

-Beware that there will be a lot of output.
+Beware that there will be a lot of output, but hopefully you can find the problem.

-When this doesn't help or you need to understand what has happened to the system over time you can look into server's `/var/log/provisioner.log` where all the migrations have been logged.
+When this doesn't help or you need to understand what has happened to the system over time you can look into server's `/var/log/provisioner.log` where all the migrations and migration attempts have been logged.

-To see all the applied migrations in the past then look into the server `~/.provisioner/migrations` directory - there are migrations with suffix `.head` which reflect the latest migration and then migrations with `.YYYYMMDDHHMMSS` suffix, which are migrations applied in the past.
-Timestamp suffix reflects the time when that migration was replaced by a new one.
+To see all the applied migrations in the past then look into the server `~/.provisioner/migrations` directory - there are migrations with extension `.head` which include the latest applied migration script and then migrations with `.YYYYMMDDHHMMSS` extension, which are migrations applied in the past.
+Timestamp extension reflects the time when that migration was replaced by a new one and not a time when it was applied.

 ## License